jacqizee/Lo-Fi-Tetris/README.md

 ### Dropping the Tetronimo

-To drop a tetronimo and move it down the screen, I used a setTimeout interval.
-In contrast to setInterval, I knew setTimeout would allow me to more easily update the speed of the tetronimo drop/interval as the player levels up.
-Outside of just moving the active tetronimo, this interval was also where a lot of the heavy lifting was executed:
+To drop a tetromino and move it down the screen, I used a setTimeout interval.
+In contrast to setInterval, I knew setTimeout would allow me to more easily update the speed of the tetromino drop/interval as the player levels up.
+Outside of just moving the active tetromino, this interval was also where a lot of the heavy lifting was executed:
-* Generating new tetronimos
+* Generating new tetrominoes
-* Generating the upcoming tetronimo and displaying it in the mini grid
+* Generating the upcoming tetromino and displaying it in the mini grid
-* Checking whether the game should end (if no space for a new tetronimo)
+* Checking whether the game should end (if no space for a new tetromino)
-* Checking if any lines needed to be cleared when the tetronimo reaches the bottom
+* Checking if any lines needed to be cleared when the tetromino reaches the bottom

-To know which tetronimo to move (or whether to generate and drop a new one), I classed tetronimo cells as either 'active' or 'paused'.
+To know which tetromino to move (or whether to generate and drop a new one), I classed tetromino cells as either 'active' or 'paused'.
 At the start of the interval if active cells were present, that would signal to move that shape down a row.
 If active cells were absent, then it would signal that we needed to generate a new shape and drop it from the top.
 Checks in place would be validated throughout.

-### Tetronimo Horizontal Movement
+### Tetromino Horizontal Movement

-To allow the user to be able to move tetronimos horizontally, I had to be conscious of was movement that would wrap the tetronimo on the left or right edges of the grid, and any movement into an existing tetronimo.
-To prevent this, I used if .. statements that blocked movement left/right if the shape was at all present in the left/right-most column, or if its new position already contains a paused cell.
+To allow the user to be able to move tetrominoes horizontally, I had to be conscious of any movement that would wrap the tetromino on the left or right edges of the grid, and any movement into an existing tetromino.
+To prevent this, I used if .. statements that blocked movement left/right if the shape was at all present in the left/right-most column, or if its new position already contained a paused cell.

 ```
 function moveTetromino(arrowDirection) {